 Distraction Osteogenesis (DO) is a method of treatment for selected deformities and defects of the oral and facial skeleton.
 In the 1950s, the Russian Orthopedic Surgeon, Dr. Gabriel Ilizarov slowly perfected the surgical and postoperative management of distraction osteogenesis treatment to correct deformities and repair defects of the arms and legs.
 His work went mostly unnoticed until he presented to the Western Medical Society in the mid-1960s.

-Distraction Osteogenesis was initially used to treat defects of the oral and facial region in 1990.
+Distraction Osteogenesis was initially used to treat defects of the oral and facial regions in 1990.
 Since then, the surgical and technological advances made in the field have provided Oral and Maxillofacial surgeons with a safe and predictable method to treat selected deformities of the oral and facial skeleton.
 The AMATO CENTER FOR FACIAL SURGERY, a division of the Metropolitan Craniofacial Center, is staffed by both a Plastic and Reconstructive Surgeon as well as Oral and Maxillofacial Surgeons, for a unique approach to distraction osteogenesis.
-If you have questions about distraction osteogenesis, please call our office and schedule an appointment with Dr John Amato.
+If you have questions about distraction osteogenesis, please call our office and schedule an appointment with Dr. John Amato.

 Call our offices in NJ at West Orange Office: West Orange Office Phone Number 973-736-7616 , West Caldwell Office: West Caldwell Office Phone Number 973-575-8575, Parsippany Office: Parsippany Office Phone Number 973-335-3777, today!